-The Enrollment Agreement obligates the student and the school for the entire program of instruction.
+The Enrollment Agreement obligates the student and the School for the entire program of instruction.
 Students' financial obligations will be calculated in accordance with the refund policy in the contract and this school catalog.
 Each program consists of the number of terms listed below.
 The content and schedule for the programs and academic terms are described in this catalog.
+See the Campus Information section for current tuition and fees.